These guides are AI-generated educational summaries — not legal or medical advice.

 Not describing adaptive contraction of opposing muscle groups

-Why: When the deltoid is weakened, the trapezius and other muscles overwork to compensate.
+When the deltoid is weakened, the trapezius and other muscles overwork to compensate.
 Veterans do not typically describe this because they have adapted unconsciously.
 This finding supports a 30% rating tier.

-Do this instead: Describe whether you use your neck, trapezius, or trunk to lift or position your arm.
+Instead: Describe whether you use your neck, trapezius, or trunk to lift or position your arm.
 Example: 'I have to hike my shoulder up and lean my body sideways to get my arm to shoulder height because my deltoid cannot do the work alone.
 My neck and shoulder muscles cramp from compensating.'

 Impact: Missing this finding can prevent a 30% or higher rating